soloprime9/GasPredi/src/app/posts/yeh-rishta-kya-kehlata-hai-3rd-march-2026-written-update.md

 ## Next Episode Update

 Next we see tha rin upcoming episode that where Will Armaan and Abhira came togethor in holi.
-Will Arman tells Abhira about Myra's truth?
-What is secret of Myra's "Maa" tattoo.
+Will Arman tell Abhira about Myra's truth?
+What is secret of Myra's Maa tattoo.
 For all these you can connect with us on [Today Written Update](https://www.todaywrittenupdate.blog/).

 ---